Jyotimoykathar/myMedu/readme.md

 # PROJECT MYMEDU - Imaginary pharma company

-This is an imaginary pharma website build with semantic HTML5 and CSS3 Ineuron-projects.
+This is an imaginary pharma website build with semantic HTML5 and CSS3.

 ## Table of contents